foundata/guidelines/oci-container-image-guide.md

   Containerfile, `conclear.toml`, build scripts and dependency declarations.
 The ordinary worktree may be dirty, but uncommitted or untracked files MUST NOT enter the release.
-- The release workflow MUST execute these steps in order.
-ConClear orders its steps; the authorized release environment orders external steps.

-The links define each step's requirements.
+**The release workflow MUST execute these steps in order.** ConClear orders its steps; the authorized release environment orders external steps.
+The links define each step's requirements:

 1. Run source, dependency-lock, [Containerfile](#linting-and-testing),
    [context](#build-context) and repository checks.